ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 The pull request will be tested, discussed and merged.
 This is called "**review process**".
 The process will take some effort and time to learn.
-However, a few “tools” i.e. command lines gets you a long way, and we’ll cover those essentials in this lesson.
+However, a few “tools” i.e. command lines gets you a long way, and we’ll cover those essentials in the next sections.

 ### Check code quality